-As followers of Jesus, we are called to seek out and care for the most vulnerable among us — people like Farhad.
+As followers of Jesus, we are called to seek out and care for the most vulnerable among us — children like Tamasha.
 Start this journey by joining us in prayer for children with disabilities around the world.

 Pray for children with disabilities to be included.